-- 167. Trustees and members of the Trust and all its Academies will complete an annual register of business interests.
-Senior staff of the Trust and each of its Academies will complete the same declaration. - 168.
-Where a particular director or member feels that they have a conflict of interest in relation to a specific agenda item these interests should be declared at the start of the meeting and recorded by the Clerk.
-If appropriate the Director or Member should withdraw from the meeting for that agenda item, under no circumstances can the director or member vote on any recommendation. - 169.
+- 161. Trust trustees, members and all LGB Governors must complete an annual register of business interests declaration.
+The Trust Executive and Senior Staff at each of our Academies will complete the same declaration. - 162.
+Where a Trustee, Member or LGB Governor feels that they have a conflict of interest in relation to a specific agenda item these interests should be declared at the start of the meeting and recorded by the Clerk.
+If appropriate the Director, Member or LGB Governor should withdraw from the meeting for that agenda item, under no circumstances will they be able to vote on any recommendation. - 163.
 Where trading takes place with a related party records of the service/goods supplied should be kept separately together with a statement outlining why this method of procurement represented best value.
-Related Party Transactions will be recorded in line with accounting standards in the Financial Statements. - 170.
-If the nature of the transaction could be deemed contentious or is between £1,500 and £5,000 the approval of the CEO or CFO must be sought prior to the goods or service being purchased. - 171.
-If the nature of the transaction could be deemed contentious or above £5,000 the approval of the Chair of Directors must be sought prior to the goods or service being purchased - 172.
-Any related party transaction above £20,000 is subject to formal approval by the ESFA prior to the contract being awarded.
+Related Party Transactions will be recorded in line with accounting standards/ ESFA Accounts Direction and reported separately in the Financial Statements. - 164.
+If the nature of the transaction could be deemed contentious or is between £1,500 and £5,000, the approval of the CEO or CFO must be sought prior to the goods or service being purchased. - 165.
+If the nature of the transaction could be deemed contentious or above £5,000 the approval of The Board Chair must be sought prior to the goods or service being purchased. - 166.
+Any new related party transaction above £40,000 is subject to formal approval by the ESFA prior to the contract being awarded.